alcapitan/alcapitan/README.md

 ## Who am I ? 💁

-I am 17 years old and I am living in France.
+I'm a french 17 years old developer in high school.
+I've been a coder for around 4 years.
+I am passionate about Linux and about open-source in general.
+I'm specializing in web development, UI/UX, and design.
+Later, I want to learn how to code desktop applications.
+My main project is [ATUI](https://github.com/alcapitan/atui).
+It's a web library (like Bootstrap) to help building websites.
+Besides, my portfolio is built with that !
 My favorite quote is : _If you are against the world, then you are made to change the world.
 (Indian quote)_
-I've been a coder for around 2 years.
-I am passionate about Linux and about open-source in general.
-My main project is [ATUI](https://github.com/alcapitan/atui).
-It's a web library (like Bootstrap) to help me and you (later) to build websites.

 [![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=alcapitan&layout=compact)](https://github.com/anuraghazra/github-readme-stats)
 [![GitHub stats of Al Capitan](https://github-readme-stats.vercel.app/api?username=alcapitan&count_private=true&show_icons=true)](https://github.com/anuraghazra/github-readme-stats)